Twenty-four SSC students go on enlightening study tour to Tokyo in May

 Liu Wenqing poses in front of one of the must-see destinations for literature lovers: The Waseda International House of Literature, aka the Haruki Murakami Library.

 Students not only acquired new knowledge from prearranged lectures and visits, they also learn through their own eyes.
 Liu Wenqing, a fourth-year student of Bachelor of Education (Honours) (Geography), made observations about how Japanese people behaved during the tour.
 She wrote in the report, “I noticed that commuters observed the escalator etiquette strictly, standing on the left-hand side of the escalators and leaving the right-hand side for those who were in a hurry.
 They lined up for boarding the escalator, even during peak hours of work.
 I also learnt from Japanese students that a plastic bottle is separated into three parts – the cap, the film and the body – before recycling, reflecting a more sophisticated system of recycling than that of my home city of Shanghai.
-When I visited the Toyosu Market, I was impressed to see that even a vegetable market like it could be kept so clean and tidy”
+When I visited the Toyosu Market, I was impressed to see that even a vegetable market like it could be kept so clean and tidy.”

 “As a social scientist and an educator, I always believe in the power of learning through idea exchanges among people of different ethnic and cultural backgrounds, and through personal observations.
 Despite the short duration of the trip in Japan, participating students were greatly inspired by the academic lectures, the small-group discussions that followed, visits, and even contacts with servers while shopping and dining.
 This is the essence of a study tour: an opportunity to stimulate us into thinking deeper about a place—its history, people and culture—through exchanges of ideas and first-hand experiences,” Dr Ho remarked.